bpangburn/swingset/swingset/README.md

 Provides a way of displaying text corresponding to codes that are stored in the database.
 By default the codes start from zero.
 If you want to provide a different mapping for the items in the combo box then a string of integers containing the corresponding numeric values for each choice must be provided.

 e.g.,
+`
-     `SSComboBox combo = new SSComboBox();
+     SSComboBox combo = new SSComboBox();
      String[] options = {"111", "2222", "33333"};
      combo.setOptions(options);

-     For the above items the combo box assumes that the values start from zero:
+     //For the above items the combo box assumes that the values start from zero:
-          "111" -> 0, "2222" -> 1, "33333" -> 2
+     //     "111" -> 0, "2222" -> 1, "33333" -> 2

-     To give your own mappings  you can set the mappings separately or pass them along with the options:
+     //To give your own mappings  you can set the mappings separately or pass
+     //them along with the options:

      SSComboBox combo = new SSComboBox();
      String[] options = {"111", "2222", "33333"};